MarcoGorelli/polars-plugins-tutorial/docs/life_pt2.md

 Now we put the user's hat and demonstrate that _usage_.
 For this, we'll implement a CLI app that will parse a board file provided as an argument, then run a step of the simulation every `delay` seconds (also provided as an argument).

-> Tip: place the code in this section in a separate file, e.g., `run.py`.
+> Tip: place the code from this section in a separate file, e.g., `run.py`.

 Just like what we did previously, let's look at an overview of what's to come: